mariusmilitaru32/TimeToCook/README.md

     ![Mockup](documentation/features/addrecipes.png)
 - ### Manage User
   - ####
     The ‘Manage Users’ page is only accessible to the website administrator.
 The admin can restrict access for users, and when a user tries to log in, a message is displayed that their account has been disabled.
+Also admin users can edit any recipe/category.
     ![Mockup](documentation/features/adminuser.png)
 ## Design
   - ### Color scheme